jamocle/PoorMansThrottle-DIY/ROADMAP.md

-# Poor Man's Throttle Roadmap
+Poor Man’s Throttle Roadmap

-This document outlines planned and potential features for the Poor Man's Throttle project.
+This document outlines completed features, planned improvements, and future ideas for the Poor Man’s Throttle project.

 The roadmap is organized by feature category rather than development order.

----

-# Requested Completed Items
-1. **Locomotive Profiles**
-   Allow the app to store settings for individual locomotives.
-Each locomotive can have its own throttle tuning, limits, and behavior settings.

-2. **Yard Switching Mode**
-   A special throttle mode optimized for switching operations.
-This mode prioritizes very fine low-speed control and strong starting torque for slow yard movements.

-3. **Personal Railroad Branding**
-   Allow users to personalize the app with their Theme Colors.
-Also individual locomotives can be named for identification.

-# Core Locomotive Control

-Features that improve the basic throttle experience and locomotive behavior.

-1. **Copy Settings Between Locomotives**
-   Allow users to quickly copy configuration settings from one locomotive profile to another.
-This is useful when multiple locomotives should behave similarly.

-2. **Locomotive Templates**
-   Allow users to create reusable setup templates such as "Yard Switcher", "Heavy Freight", or "Passenger".
-Templates can be applied to new locomotives for quick setup.

-3. **Adjustable Throttle Curves**
+Poor Man’s Throttle has grown from a single locomotive throttle into a broader PMT control platform that includes:

+* Poor Man’s Throttle locomotive controllers
+* Poor Man’s Module accessory / module-style controllers
+* Poor Man’s Turbine ESC-style turbine / blower controllers
+* the PMT smartphone app used to discover, configure, and operate supported devices

+⸻

+✅ Completed Features (Available Today)

+These items are already part of the current PMT app and firmware platform.

+Core Wireless Control

+* Bluetooth smartphone control for PMT devices.
+* Optional Wi-Fi / WebSocket control path for supported and configured devices.
+* Known-device support to help reconnect to previously configured devices.
+* Device naming so locomotives and PMT devices can be identified more easily in the app.

+Locomotive Profiles, Configuration Management, and Operating Modes

+* Locomotive Profiles
+    The app can store settings for individual locomotives so each locomotive can have its own tuning, limits, behavior settings, and configuration.
+* Copy Settings Between Locomotives
+    Users can copy configuration settings from one locomotive profile to another, making it easier to configure multiple locomotives with similar behavior.
+* Yard Switching Mode
+    The app includes a yard switching mode optimized for slow-speed switching operations, giving users finer low-speed control for yard movements and close-coupling work.

+Locomotive Throttle Control

+* Forward / reverse direction control.
+* Stop, quick-stop, and braking behavior.
+* Momentum-style throttle behavior.
+* Variable / feathered braking behavior.
+* Configurable minimum start and maximum output limits.
+* Multiple supported motor-driver interface styles, including DUAL_PWM, PWM_DIR, PWM_BIDIR, and DUAL_INPT.

+App-Managed Multi-Locomotive Operation

+* App-managed MU / consist operation for controlling multiple locomotive throttles together from the smartphone app.
+* Multiple throttle support so users can operate more than one connected locomotive.
+* Consist speed matching / trim support so individual locomotives in a consist can be adjusted to run together more smoothly.
+* Consist profiles so users can save reusable locomotive groups such as Double-Header Freight, Passenger Pair, or Helper Set.
+* Consist health / connection view so users can see whether every locomotive in a consist is connected and responding before or during operation.

+Lighting and Function Outputs

+* Configurable function outputs for lights and accessories.
+* Direction-aware outputs for forward/reverse lighting behavior.
+* Multiple output patterns, including solid, blinking, double-blink, and FRED-style behavior.
+* Lighting control from the app for supported configured outputs.

+Battery Telemetry and Protection

+* Optional INA219 battery telemetry for voltage, current, and power reporting.
+* Low-voltage warning behavior.
+* Low-voltage output limiting.
+* Low-voltage shutdown behavior.
+* Battery-disconnect / collapsed-supply detection.
+* Optional low-voltage indicator output.

+Scheduled / Autonomous Operation

+* Scheduled ON / OFF operation using configured days, times, and commands.
+* Autonomous behavior during scheduled windows when configured correctly.
+* Persistent schedule settings saved on the controller.

+Module Platform Expansion

+* Poor Man’s Module foundation for PMT-compatible module-style devices.
+* Poor Man’s Turbine support for ESC-style turbine, fan, blower, or accessory output.
+* Turbine output control from the app.
+* Guided ESC calibration support for turbine-style builds.
+* Turbine-specific configuration for output limits, ramping, quick-blast behavior, and ESC signal pin.

+App Experience

+* Configuration screens for supported firmware features.
+* Terminal access for advanced command and CV use.
+* Configuration backup / restore support.
+* Diagnostics and WebSocket logging support.
+* Multilingual app support.
+* Accessibility / screen-reader improvements.
+* In-app version and release information.

+⸻

+🛠️ Planned Improvements (Requested / In Progress)

+These are customer-requested or planned improvements that align with the PMT direction but are not yet released.

+Core Locomotive Control

+1. Locomotive Templates
+    Allow users to create reusable setup templates such as Yard Switcher, Heavy Freight, Passenger, or Light Engine.
+Templates could be applied to new locomotives for quicker setup.
+2. Adjustable Throttle Curves
     Allow different throttle response curves to match locomotive type and operator preference.
-This can improve low-speed control and make locomotives feel more realistic.

-These features improve everyday operation and make it easier to tune locomotive performance.

----

-# Multi-Locomotive Operation

-Features that support running more than one locomotive.

-4. **Multi-Locomotive Consisting**
-   Allow multiple locomotives to be grouped and controlled together using a single throttle.
-Individual locomotives may optionally have speed offsets for better synchronization.

-This allows multiple locomotives to pull long trains together in a realistic manner.

----

-# System Awareness

-Features that provide additional operational feedback to the user.

-5. **Bluetooth Signal Strength Indicator**
-   Display the connection quality between the smartphone and locomotive controller.
-This helps diagnose connection problems and understand range limitations on large layouts.

----

-# Locomotive Feature Control

-Features that allow the throttle to control additional locomotive functions.

-6. **Lighting Control Outputs**
-   Allow the controller to operate locomotive lighting such as headlights, cab lights, or marker lights using dedicated output pins.

-7. **Sound Trigger Outputs**
-   Provide output triggers that can activate external sound boards or audio modules (e.g. DFMini sound board).
-These triggers could support common locomotive sounds such as horns, bells, or whistles.

-These outputs allow the throttle system to expand beyond motor control.

----

-# Layout-Level Control

-Features that extend the system beyond controlling individual locomotives.

-8. **Layout Control Mode**
-   Allow the system to interact with layout devices such as turnouts, signals, or accessories.
-This could enable basic layout automation or remote control.

-9. **Layout Mode vs Portable Mode**
-   Support two operating modes.
-Portable Mode connects directly from phone to locomotive, while Layout Mode allows a layout controller to coordinate multiple locomotives and accessories.

-These features allow the system to scale from small portable layouts to larger installations.

----

-# Future Hardware Expansion

-Some future capabilities may require additional hardware or expansion modules.
+This could improve low-speed control and make locomotives feel more realistic.

+Personalization and Branding

+1. Personal Railroad Branding
+    Allow users to personalize the app with railroad-themed branding, including custom theme colors, layout names, railroad names, or preferred display styles.
+2. Enhanced Device Presentation
+    Improve how locomotives, consists, modules, and turbine devices are displayed in the app so larger collections are easier to identify and manage.

+System Awareness

+1. Bluetooth Signal Strength Indicator
+    Display connection quality between the smartphone and PMT device.
+This would help diagnose connection problems and understand range limitations on larger layouts.
+2. Connection Quality History
+    Show recent BLE and WebSocket connection events so users can understand whether problems are caused by range, power, firmware reset, or network behavior.
+3. Battery and Protection History
+    Add a simple view of recent battery warning, limit, shutdown, and recovery events for telemetry-enabled builds.

+Locomotive Feature Control

+1. Sound Trigger Outputs
+    Provide output triggers that can activate external sound boards or audio modules, such as DFPlayer Mini-style sound boards.
+These triggers could support common locomotive sounds such as horn, bell, whistle, brake squeal, or prime-mover effects.
+2. Expanded Function Output Presets
+    Add easier app presets for common lighting and accessory output setups.
+3. Function Output Test Mode
+    Provide a safer app workflow for testing function outputs one at a time during installation.

+Module and Accessory Control

+1. Additional PMT Module Types
+    Add more supported module plugins beyond Poor Man’s Turbine.
+2. Turnout / Switch Control Module
+    Support layout turnouts or switch motors using PMT-compatible module firmware and app screens.
+3. Lighting Module
+    Support layout lighting, structure lighting, yard lights, or effect lighting from PMT-compatible module hardware.
+4. Sound Module
+    Support dedicated sound-trigger modules for layout or locomotive sound effects.
+5. Accessory Automation Module
+    Support simple automation actions for layout accessories.

+Layout-Level Control

+1. Layout Control Mode
+    Allow the system to interact with layout devices such as turnouts, signals, lighting, accessories, or sound modules.
+2. Layout Mode vs Portable Mode
+    Support two operating styles:
+    * Portable Mode — the phone connects directly to locomotives and PMT devices.
+    * Layout Mode — a layout controller or hub coordinates multiple locomotives, modules, and accessories.
+3. Basic Layout Automation
+    Allow users to define simple actions such as turning lights on, triggering sounds, or activating modules based on time or user command.

+⸻

+💡 Future Ideas (Exploratory / Hardware Expansion)

+These are longer-term ideas or capabilities that may require additional hardware or further design work.

+Future Hardware Expansion

 Examples include:

 * additional output drivers
+* turnout / switch motor driver boards
+* sound trigger boards
+* layout lighting boards
-* accessory control boards
+* signal control boards
+* sensor input boards
 * layout control interfaces

-These expansions would allow the system to grow while keeping the base throttle simple and inexpensive.

----
+These expansions should continue following the PMT philosophy: inexpensive, understandable, modular, and friendly to hobby builders.

+Documentation Roadmap

+Future documentation improvements may include:

+* dedicated Poor Man’s Turbine build guide
+* dedicated Poor Man’s Module guide
+* turnout / switch motor module guide when supported
+* sound trigger setup guide
+* more app screenshots and walkthroughs
+* more troubleshooting decision trees
+* more examples for battery telemetry and low-voltage tuning

+⸻

-# Contributing
+Contributing

 Contributions and ideas are welcome.

 If you have a feature suggestion or improvement, please open a GitHub issue to discuss it.

+Builder feedback is especially useful when it includes:

+* the device type being used
+* app platform, such as iOS or Android
+* firmware version
+* hardware parts used
+* wiring notes or photos
+* what worked
+* what failed
+* what behavior you expected

+⸻

+Roadmap Note

+This roadmap is not a promise of release dates or development order.

+It is a guide to where the project is going and how future ideas fit into the Poor Man’s Throttle ecosystem.